eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-git-svn.md

 ### 5. Restart Codenvy
 Restart your Codenvy server to enable the integration.

+## GitLab oAuth
+Currently it's not possible for {{ site.product_mini_name }} to use oAuth integration with GitLab.
+Although GitLab supports oAuth for clone operations, pushes are not supported.
+You can track [this GitLab issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/18106) in their issue management system.

 # SVN Using Username/Password
 Import project from the IDE `Workspace > Import Project > SUBVERSION` menu.
 When importing a project from you can use the https url like `https://<hostname>/<repo-name>`.